Inktober Alternatives – Art Challenges for October

 Here i present to you the ORC tober, and art challenge featuring orcs!

 Orctober started as a month long celebration of Orcdom across the internet.
-First mentions I’ve found is a post written by Erny, in 2013.
+The first mention I’ve found is a post written by Erny, in 2013.
 People celebrated it by talking/writing articles about orcs, discussing some game strategies involving orcs, books, comics, action figures etc. It was spotted by artists who wanted to participate in the event, in their own way of course – by drawing orcs.

 Drawtober was created in the spirit of Halloween and hosted by Vonnart, Gawki, and Diandrapopart.